 PHOTOGRAPHY BY ALAN SUTTON

-Situated on the the south eastern side of Jena Island, Mikadini reef is best dived on an incoming tide which drifts one slowly over the reef.
+The Mikadini Reef situated on the the south eastern side of Jena Island, Mikadini reef is best dived on an incoming tide which drifts one slowly over the reef.
 The reef is composed of a large number of coral growths of various types spread across the bottom.

 There is a significant diversity of corals and sea life.
 Large shoals of snappers and other species can be seen, as well as white tip sharks (on occasion), Napoleon wrasses, rays and breams.
 A large shoal of humpback snapper is resident in the area.
 From a distance the shoal puts up interesting shapes so, as you approach it, the shoal breaks up and surrounds you.
 Shoals of barracuda have also been sighted here.
 Large numbers of rock cod, coral, peacock, and other species inhabit the coral bommies.
 The area is also particularly rich in most species of wrasse found in East Africa.